Corea del Sud flag Corea del Sud: Invertir a Corea del Sud

 FDI in Figures

-South Korea's appeal in terms of foreign direct investment is the result of the country's rapid economic development and the country’s specialisation in new information and communication technologies.
+South Korea's appeal in terms of foreign direct investment is the result of the country's rapid economic development and its specialisation in new information and communication technologies.
 The World Bank qualifies the Republic of Korea as a country with a highly developed business environment.
 However, despite the economy's sophistication and complexity, foreign investors encounter difficulties due to South Korea's intricate, opaque, and country-specific regulatory framework.
 Additionally, the competitiveness of the country's manufacturing sector has been undermined notably by low-cost producers like China.
-Recently, the Republic of Korea has opted to offer a cash reimbursement of up to 50% for foreign investments in critical sectors like chips, batteries, and vaccines.
 Both foreign and domestic private entities are permitted to establish and own business enterprises and participate in profit-making activities across numerous sectors of the economy.
 Nonetheless, limitations on foreign ownership persist for 30 industrial sectors under the Foreign Exchange Transaction Act (FETA).
 Notably, three sectors, including nuclear power generation, radio broadcasting, and terrestrial broadcasting, remain closed to foreign investment.
-South Korea ranks 10th among the 132 economies on the Global Innovation Index 2023 and 14th out of 184 countries on the 2023 Index of Economic Freedom.
-Moreover, it is at the 19th place in Kearney's Foreign Direct Investment Confidence Index 2023.
+The Ministry of Economy and Finance (MOEF) oversees tax incentives and other measures to promote advanced technology transfer and investment in high-tech services.
+There are three types of special areas for foreign investment: Free Economic Zones, Free Investment Zones, and Tariff-Free Zones, offering favourable tax incentives and support for investors.
+South Korea ranks 6th among the 133 economies on the Global Innovation Index 2024 and 14th out of 184 countries on the latest Index of Economic Freedom.
+Moreover, it is at the 20th place in Kearney's Foreign Direct Investment Confidence Index 2024.

 Foreign Direct Investment 202020212022